-After analyzing how loan terms reacts to credit supply and monetary policy shocks, we now turn to the transition dynamics of credit crises.
-We show that the impact of a deterioration in banks' balance sheets is endogenously more persistent on loan markets where non-price terms adjust more than interest rates.
-We conclude by illustrating our results quantitatively.
+After having analyzed how loan terms reacts to bank shocks, we now turn to the transition dynamics of credit crises.
+We extend the model dynamically, and show that the impact of a deterioration in banks' balance sheets is endogenously more persistent on loan markets where non-price terms adjust more than interest rates.
+We illustrate these findings by calibrating the model to the U.S. mortgage and credit card markets.